rum-archive/rum-archive/src/docs/methodology.md

 ## Aggregation

-All data published to the RUM Archive is **aggregated** -- that is, there are no individual user experiences, beacons, hits, page loads or fetches represented within the queryable data.
+All data published to the RUM Archive is **sanitized** and **aggregated**.

 The goal of aggregation is twofold:

-* To protect the privacy of the individual user who generated the RUM data
+* To protect the privacy of individuals who visit a website
-* To reduce the amount of data that needs to be stored in the tables and accessed when queried, so that vast quantities of data can be represented
+* To reduce the amount of data that needs to be stored in the tables, so that vast quantities of data can be represented

 In order to generate queryable aggregated data, each RUM Archive table shares a common pattern in the columns it contains:

 * Multiple **Dimensions** that describe the aggregate data, such as date, browser, geographic region, or protocol
   * Each row represents a unique tuple of those dimensions
 * A **Count** of the number of datapoints that match that unique tuple
-* **Timer or Metrics** that are aggregated into Histograms and other statistics like Avg or SumLn
+* **Timers or Metrics** that are aggregated into Histograms and other statistics like Avg or SumLn

 With the data exported in this format, anyone wanting to combine, aggregate, slice, filter or group by any of the available dimensions can also calculate statistics about the Timers and Metrics for that group of data: